rveitch/elasticpress-featured-image-url/README.md

 # Elasticpress Featured Image Url
-Adds the featured image url to WordPress post meta for easy indexing with Elasticpress.
+Automatically adds the featured image url to WordPress post meta for easy indexing with Elasticpress when posts are updated or published.
+Includes WP-CLI commands for updating already published posts.

 ### WP-CLI Commands